ChavezJuanC/GPT_WITH_UP_TO_DATA_INFO/README.md

 ## Features

 - Uses GPT model for generating responses
-- Keeps the model up to date with the latest information
-- Provides accurate and relevant information
+- Provides accurate and relevant information through the sampled use of Functions

 ## Usage